 If you can relate to any of these, then counselling may help.

 Imagine feeling motivated to go to work every day, meeting the demands of your job with ease and enjoyment, having fulfilling relationships with your colleagues, and ending the day with a sense of satisfaction, accomplishment and confidence.

 Sounds good, doesn’t it?

-Counselling can help you to deal with a tricky or unpleasant situation, process a traumatic experience, overcome anxiety, manage depression, increase your confidence, silence your inner critic, improve your relationships, create better boundaries, and gain a better understanding of yourself.
+Counselling can help you to deal with a tricky or unpleasant situation, overcome stress and anxiety, manage depression, increase your confidence, silence your inner critic, improve your relationships, create better boundaries, and gain a better understanding of yourself.

 The positive effects of counselling can last you for the rest of your life!

 Being person-centred, I believe that everyone is unique and has their own perspective on life, based on their thoughts, feelings and beliefs.
 You are the expert in your own life (even if it doesn’t always feel like it), so I’m not going to judge you, or give you advice or tell you what to do.
 Instead, through empathy, openness and kindness, I will help support you to explore how your situation feels for you and, by building a relationship of trust and respect between us, together we can work towards finding the best way to move forward for you.

 I offer 50-minute counselling sessions, with a reduced rate for the initial session which will allow us the opportunity to get to know each other and find out if we would like to work together.

 I understand that going for counselling, or even enquiring about it, may make you feel nervous or anxious, but please don’t let that be the barrier that stops you from seeking the help you deserve.
 Be assured that I will always do my best to put you at ease.
 I am here to help and will be happy to hear from you.